Welcome to pre-class!

 Specialty Bibles (preprinted art for coloring)

 My most often used supplies:

 - Please do join and share on one or both of the Facebook groups:

-- Bible Journaling Facebook Group that you may join; there are periodic Bible Journaling challenges there, ideas shared by other students and fellow travelers of creative worship!
+- Bible Journaling Facebook Group that you may join; there are ideas shared by other students and fellow travelers of creative worship!
 That group permits only Christians, so it’s a safe place to share your faith and grow along with us.
 Visit the Photos tab to scroll through tons of ideas from me and other students!